bitDaft/level_editor/README.md

 # Level editor

-created for terminal,since i dont know how to make gui
+created for console,since i dont know how to make gui

 As of now,produces a grid (10x10)